MRI-based Approaches for Multi-parametric Model to Early Predict Pathological Complete Response to Neoadjuvant Therapy in Breast Cancer (NeoMDSS)

 Detailed Description

 Breast cancer is the most prevalent cancer among women worldwide.
-NAC has been well established in managing breast cancer for patients with locally advanced cancer and early-stage operable breast cancers of specific molecular subtypes.
+NAT has been well established in managing breast cancer for patients with locally advanced cancer and early-stage operable breast cancers of specific molecular subtypes.
 Though pCR has been demonstrated to be associated with better survival, it can only be judged by pathological testing of surgically resected specimens.
-Thus, predicting pCR earlier during NAC is imperative and can timely switch to a new personalized treatment strategy and exempt from unnecessary chemotherapy toxicity for patients.
+Thus, predicting pCR earlier during NAT is imperative and can timely switch to a new personalized treatment strategy and exempt from unnecessary chemotherapy toxicity for patients.

 2. Evaluating the performance of model through internal and external validation cohort by using the receiver operating characteristic (ROC) curve, the area under the curve (AUC), discrimination and calibration measures.